Center for Real Estate Entrepreneurship Council

 Roger S. Lin

 Prior to his work in real estate, Lin was an attorney in various national and regional law firms.
 He specialized in regulatory compliance, federal litigation support and real estate settlements.
 Lin is a licensed attorney with the District of Columbia Bar Association.
 He received his JD and MA in International Affairs from American University.
-He is a candidate for MS in Real Estate Development at George Mason University.
+He is a graduate of the MS in Real Estate Development program at George Mason University and is an active member of the real estate alumni group.

 Martha D. Marks